nizzaneela/Programming_error_explanation/README.md

         return False
 ```

-The likelihood of two successful introductions satisfying conditions 1 and 2 can be measured by repeatedly drawing random pairs of simulations and testing them against both conditions, e.g.:
+The likelihood of two successful introductions producing basal polytomies and satisfying condition 1 can be measured by repeatedly drawing random pairs of simulations and testing them against both conditions, e.g.:
 ```
 # sample 1100 topologies, as for the others
 for i in range(1100):